stephencirving/AirPikachu/README.md

 12. Change hot-sneaks to redmund with datepicker -> code.jquery.com/
 13. Add autocomplete to Navbar
 14. Amend and check AWS settings for S3
+15. Fix the dashboard nav showing up on pages it shouldn't